HandyS11/RustPlusApi/README.md

 rustPlusApi.MessageReceived += (sender, e) => { /* handle received message event */ };
 ```

-Remember to dispose of the `RustPlusApi` instance when you're done:
+Remember to dispose of the `RustPlus` instance when you're done:

 ## 🖼️ Credits